Course Outline

 Sustainability-focussed

-4 Critically reflect on effective and appropriate application of dietetic skills when gathering and evaluating nutrition information from individuals.
-Creative and critical thinker
+4 Critically reflect on effective and appropriate application of dietetic skills when providing nutrition care as part of a multi-disciplinary team Creative and critical thinker

 Engaged